WOODY HARRELSON's (Haymitch Abernathy) rare mix of intensity and charisma

 Hi-Lo County; Transsiberian; The Thin Red Line; Wag The Dog; Welcome To

 Proposal; White Men Can't Jump and was recently seen as the on screen host for

 Harrelson first endeared himself to millions of viewers as a member of the

-additional times during his eight-year run on the show.
-In 1999, he gained
+nominated four additional times during his eight-year run on the show.
+In 1999,

 followed next with the Roundabout's Broadway revival of The Rainmaker; Sam